percona/psmdb-docs/docs/install/upgrade-from-50.md

      For more information, see [Installing Percona Server for MongoDB on Debian and Ubuntu](apt.md).

-=== "Upgrade on Red Hat Enterprise Linux and derivatives"
+=== ":material-redhat: Upgrade on Red Hat Enterprise Linux and derivatives"

      1. Stop the `mongod` service: